WebOfTrust/keri/docs/Q-and-A-Security.md

 In brief: we argue that the chain is as strong as its weakest ring.

-Security is not build into the protocol but indeed as the eloborate question mentions, it depends on the DID method.
+Security is not build into the protocol but indeed as the elaborate question mentions, it depends on the DID method.
 Which overall is a huge risk for community as people needs to know the security level which each did method brings.
 From that perspective without unified security model brings us to the similar situation where, me having private email server in the basement to avoid spying by google, I send out my e-mail to you having it on gmail.
 I have high security and privacy but other side have just security without privacy.
 The outcome is that security model is applied in wrong place and KERI aims to fix it.\
 *(RobertMitwicki)*

 ## ***Q: Because the DID data model theoretically allows DID methods and verification methods that may NOT be based on cryptographic keys, KERI is capable of spanning all DIDs?